phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 82487
+#Total Number of Tweets: 206687
-#Number of Sanders Tweets: 36127
+#Number of Clinton Tweets: 82999
-#Number of Rubio Tweets: 15661
+#Number of Trump Tweets: 51869
-#Number of Carson Tweets: 10827
+#Number of Sanders Tweets: 36431
-#Number of Bush Tweets: 8632
+#Number of Rubio Tweets: 15774
-#Total Number of Tweets:
+#Number of Carson Tweets: 10916
-#Number of Trump Tweets:
+#Number of Bush Tweets: 8700
 ---
 ---